Stay in touch

 Some people worry about stopping their treatment, but there’s evidence that exemestane continues to reduce the risk of breast cancer coming back for many years after you stop taking it.

 However, not taking the drug for the recommended time may increase the risk of your breast cancer coming back.
 If you’re thinking about stopping taking exemestane for any reason, talk to your specialist first.
-Sometimes it may be possible to change to another hormone tablet.
+Sometimes it may be possible to change to another hormone therapy.

 If you have any worries or questions about taking or stopping exemestane, you can call us free on 0808 800 6000 to talk through your concerns.